arh91/Gestion-Usuarios-Backend/README.md

 Backend service for user management in a web application, developed with Java and Spring Boot.
 It provides basic operations such as:

-- Creating a new user
+- Creating new users.
-- Listing all users
+- Listing all users.
-- Updating user details
+- Updating user details.
-- Deleting a user
+- Deleting a user.

 This service uses a local MySQL database to store user data.